Frequently Asked Questions

 Do you accept insurance?

 No, I do not accept insurance.
 Breaking out of an insurance-based care model allows me to provide personalized, tailored treatment without the rush of a traditional practice.
-My practice is membership based.

-How much does a membership cost?
+How much do visits cost?

-Will you provide telehealth visits?
+Do you provide telehealth visits?
 Are telehealth visits limited to residents of certain states?

-Yes, initial and follow up visits may be performed via telehealth.
-I am only licensed to practice in New Jersey, and regulations require telehealth patients to be physically located within New Jersey at the time of care.
+I am licensed to practice in New Jersey, and regulations require telehealth patients to be physically located within New Jersey at the time of care.
+You do not have to be a resident of New Jersey to become a patient.

 Can I use my insurance for labs and prescriptions?